takenstheorem/perpetual/01-archival-nodes/proposals.md

+✅ 🍻 Quorum was reached, with over half of holding wallets voting.
+98.9% of votes favored updating the tokens with a "yea" result.
+I have therefore updated the "Archival Nodes," and they are now named by proposal interval, and the set now spans the full range of DAO proposals made in 2016. **These 149 Archival Nodes are complete**, for now.
+With a new renderer released, there will no longer be new "Archival Nodes" until the *Perpetual*'s "vanishing" interval triggers.

+---

 *For fun, a simulation, a sense of the collective & major group [decisions](https://daowiki.atlassian.net/wiki/spaces/DP/pages/7962760/Proposal+17+Raising+the+Proposal+Deposit+to+11+ETH)...*

 ![Playful adaptation of DAO proposal wiki for our proposal...](../assets/proposal1.png?raw=True)